Dogs are great companions that can enable us to have active and social lifestyles.

 I will send out a questionnaire to gather as much information about your pet and lifestyle before the consultation.
 You will also be asked to record a diary of your pets behaviour.

 Step 3, Behaviour consultation

 This is a home visit that lasts approximately 2 hours.
-We will discuss the problem in detail specifically why the problem started and how it is being maintained.
-We will then design a plan to modify your pets behaviour and start to implement during this session.
-Will will often need to go for a walk if your dogs behaviour problem is related to going outside.
+We will discuss the problem in detail, specifically why the problem started and how it is being maintained.
+We will then design a plan to modify your pets behaviour and start to implement this during my visit.

 Step 4, Aftercare

 You will be sent a report reiterating what we discussed during the consultation, your vet will also be sent a summary report.
-You will receive 4 weeks support via phone or email, consisting of once a week catch ups to check you are on target with the plan and give you some moral support during this period.
-Ongoing support is provided and is usually continued every other week or monthly basis for the following 6 months.
+You will receive 3 months support via phone or email, consisting of once a week check in's to ensure you are getting along with the plan and give you support during this period.
+Please note, it is the clients responsibility to book the follow up phone call and be available at the agreed contact time.

 Please note, some behaviour problems may require you to have a block of time available to start implementing the behaviour plan.
 This ensures that you can focus on making the most of your time to really work on changing your dogs behaviour.
 There are no quick fixes for changing behaviour but ensuring you are consistent calm and focused during your sessions with your dog will get you there in the end.